CloudLargeScale-UCLouvain/StreamBed/README.md

 ## Reproducing the ICDE23 results

+ICDE23 experiments have been launched on the large-scale testbed [Grid5000](https://www.grid5000.fr/w/Grid5000:Home).
+Note that a [guest account](https://www.grid5000.fr/w/Grid5000:Get_an_account) to the Grid5000 platform, allowing access to computational resources, can be arranged in order to reproduce our experiments.
+Please get in touch with us in this case.

 Please see [here](./experiments/ICDE.md) for a detailed description of the scripts used for the ICDE23 experiments.

+## Funding

+This project has been funded by the Walloon region (Belgium) through the Win2Wal project GEPICIAD.

 ## License